• Skip to primary navigation

 • Garlic Powder, Kosher Salt, Coarsely Ground Black Pepper: These simple seasonings add so much flavor.
 Be sure to use garlic powder, not garlic salt.

-• Marinara Or Pizza Sauce: Choose your favorite brand or make your own.
+• Marinara or Pizza Sauce: Choose your favorite brand or make your own.
 Try my easy homemade pizza sauce recipe.
 You’ll love the fresh taste.

 Ingredients needed for recipe.